-Before you assign an Easel Activity, practice using the activity as a student.
+Before you assign an Easel Activity, use the activity as a student.

-- From the Easel Activity, click on “VIEW AS STUDENT” in the upper right-hand corner to preview the activity.
+- Click “View as Student” in the upper left-hand corner to preview the activity.

 - Use the + and – tools to zoom in and out as desired.

-- Complete the activity on page 1 as if you were a student.
+- Complete the activity on page 1 as a student.

-Notice that only the music symbols are draggable.
-The other elements are locked down keeping students focused on the task at hand.
+Notice only the music symbols are draggable.
+The other elements are locked down to keep students focused on the task at hand.

-- Use the arrows at the bottom of the screen to navigate through each page of the activity.
+- Use the small navigation arrows at the bottom center of the screen to navigate through each page of the activity.

-- Notice that the type of activity changes on page 3.
+- Notice the activity changes on page 3.

 - Click into each answer box to type the solfege name of each pitch.

-You can also use VIEW AS STUDENT mode to demonstrate for your students or to deliver an interactive class lesson.
-This is a very valuable tool for the elementary music classroom.
-You may want to turn your interactive whiteboard into a center or station and have a small group of students complete the activity together.
+You can also use the PRESENT mode or the VIEW AS STUDENT mode to deliver an interactive class lesson or to demonstrate for your students.
+This can be a valuable tool for the elementary music classroom.
+You may even want to turn your interactive whiteboard into a center or station and have a small group of students complete the activity together.

-See How to Use Easel Activities as a Digital Whiteboard for Live Instruction for helpful tips.
+See How to Use Easel Activities as a Digital Whiteboard for Live Instruction for more helpful tips.

 Printable and Digital Worksheets as Easel Activities

-Another way of using Easel is by “recreating” printable worksheets as digital activities.
-You may upload any PDF (that you have the rights to use) into Easel.
-Then, by adding answer boxes or other elements, you can easily turn a printable worksheet into a digital activity.
+Another way to use Easel Activities is to recreate printable worksheets as digital activities.
+You may upload any PDF (which you have the right to use) into Easel.
+Then you may add answer boxes or other elements to the worksheet to easily turn it into a digital activity.

 Try out these FREE DIGITAL and PRINTABLE Brass Family Worksheets.
 We have already prepared the Easel Activities for you.
-The NO-PREP puzzles are ready to assign either digitally or in print.
+The NO-PREP puzzles are ready to assign either as a digital or printable activity.